MartinGjoreski/martin.github.io/_pages/about.md

 News
 ======
+* We received a best paper award at the Slovenian Conference on Artificial Intelligence 2020: [link](https://martingjoreski.github.io/files/Gjoreski-Bayesian-IS2020_Final.pdf)
+* Our team won first place at the “Cooking Activity Recognition Challenge” at the  ABC Conference, Kitakyushu, 2020:https://abc-research.github.io/cook2020/
-* We organize an ML challenge for congitive laod monitorring from physiological signals as part of the UbiTtention workshop at UbiComp 2020: <https://www.ubittention.org/2020>
+* We organize an ML challenge for congitive laod monitoring from physiological signals as part of the UbiTtention workshop at UbiComp 2020: <https://www.ubittention.org/2020>
 * Our team won first place at the “Challenge UP - Multimodal Fall Detection” at the International Joint Conference on Neural Network, Budapest, 2019
 * Our team won first place at the “Emteq – Activity Recognition Challenge” at the International Joint Conference on Pervasive and Ubiquitous Computing – UbiComp, London, 2019
 * Our team won first place at the “Sussex-Huawei Locomotion Challenge 2019” at the International Joint Conference on Pervasive and Ubiquitous Computing – UbiComp, London 2019